This roast pork loin with apples and onions with its caramelized sweetness and fall-apart tenderness is your new favorite recipe.

 - 2 teaspoons fennel seeds, crushed if desired

-- 1. Adjust the oven rack to the middle position and heat the oven to 400°F (204°C).
-Take the pork out of the refrigerator and place it on the counter.
+- 1. Adjust the oven rack to the middle position and preheat the oven to 400°F (204°C).
+Take the pork out of the refrigerator and let it rest on the counter while the oven heats.

-- 3. Cut the apples in half from stem to opposite end.
-Using a 1 teaspoon-size measuring spoon or melon baller, scoop out the core and the stem.
-Place each half, cut side down, on the cutting board and cut in half again.
-You’ve just cored and quarters your apples.
+- 2. Cut each onion into quarters.
+Cut each apple in half from stem to opposite end.
+Using a 1 teaspoon-size measuring spoon or melon baller or paring knife and scoop out the core and the stem.
+Place each apple half, cut side down, on the cutting board and cut in half again.

-- 4. Place the onions and apples on a rimmed baking sheet lined with foil.
-Drizzle the onions and apples with 2 tablespoons oil and sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper (about 12 turns on a pepper mill).
-Toss together with your hands and spread in a single layer.
+- 3. Place the onions and apples on a rimmed baking sheet lined with foil.
+Drizzle the onions and apples with 2 tablespoons oil and sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper (about 12 turns if you’re using freshly cracked pepper from a pepper mill).
+Toss everything together with your hands and spread in a single layer.

-- 5. Mince the garlic and toss it in a small bowl with the thyme, fennel seeds, the remaining 1 tablespoon oil, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Place the pork, fat side up, in the middle of the baking sheet, pushing the apples and onions aside as needed.
+- 4. Mince the garlic and toss it in a small bowl with the thyme, fennel seeds, the remaining 1 tablespoon oil, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+Place the pork, fat side up, in the middle of the baking sheet, pushing the apples and onions aside.
 Rub the entire pork loin with the garlic mixture.

-- 6. Roast the pork until an instant-read thermometer inserted in the center of the pork loin reads 145°F, 45 to 60 minutes.
+- 5. Slide the baking sheet in the oven and roast until an instant-read thermometer inserted in the center of the pork loin reads 145°F (63°C), 45 to 60 minutes.
 (You’ll probably want to start checking the pork loin after 30 minutes, just to be safe.
-A slight pink hue in the center of your cooked roast is perfectly desirable.)
+A slightly pink hue in the center of your cooked pork roast is perfectly desirable.)
 Transfer the roast pork loin to a clean cutting board and let rest 5 minutes before slicing.
 Serve with the apples and onions.

 Hungry for more?
 Chow down on these: